Information about Empagliflozin

 Empagliflozin is used in the treatment of type 2 diabetes.

 Empagliflozin controls the blood sugar levels in your body by removing it through the urine.

-Nausea, Frequent urge to urinate, Increased thirst, Urinary tract infection, Hypoglycaemia (fall in blood sugar level) in combination with insulin or sulphonylurea, Genital fungal infection
+Nausea, Frequent urge to urinate, Increased thirst, Urinary tract infection, Hypoglycaemia (Low blood sugar level) in combination with insulin or sulphonylurea, Genital fungal infection